gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 Follow these steps to create the folder used to store the tiles for zoomable images.

 -	Go to [cPanel] and choose `File Manager`
--   Create these two folders:
+-   Create these two folders within the `files` folder of the site folder:
-    -   `public_html/digitalarchive/files/zoom`
+    -   `files/zoom`
-    -   `public_html/digitalarchive/files/zoom/images`
+    -   `files/zoom/images`
 -   Copy the OpenSeadragon icons from `public_html/digitalarchive/plugins/AvantZoom/images` to `public_html/digitalarchive/files/zoom/images`